 3. Vitamin D

 A deficiency in Vitamin D leads to hair loss.
-This is because Vitamin D is concerned in creating new follicles which are tiny pores where your hair strands grow.
+This is because Vitamin D is concerned with creating new follicles which are tiny pores where your hair strands grow.
 More follicles on your scalp help prevent hair loss.
 Some people who are starting to grow bald take in a lot of Vitamin D found in fortified foods so that they can avoid further hair loss.

 Usually, you’ll know when your body is running low on these nutrients when your hair starts to grow badly.
 Some symptoms can be hair loss, breakage, or dandruff.
 Your hair is one of the parts of the body that reveals any vitamin deficiency, so sometimes it is really not your shampoo or conditioner’s fault.
 But of course, we can’t deny the effect of knowing the right shampoo and conditioner for your hair.

 Hair care varies per person so it would be best to know your hair type (whether it’s oily, dry, etc.) so that you can choose the right products to use.
-Take note that when you’re trying out products, it is best to stick to one product for a considerable amount of time before trying another one.
+Take note that when you’re trying out products.
+It is best to stick to one product for a considerable amount of time before trying another one.
 If you keep on switching hair products, you might end up damaging your hair even more.
 I understand that waiting for results can be a real test of patience, but once you get your nutrients and hair care products right, the results will be worth the wait.

 Disclaimer: The views and opinions expressed in any guest post featured on our site are those of the guest author and do not necessarily reflect the opinions and views of Beauty that walks as a whole.